nansencenter/nextsim/README_docker.md

 #### 4.3 Debug neXtSIM

-If you want to debug neXtSIM without rebuilind the entire image you can mount the nextsim directory into /opt/local/nextsim inside the container (with option `-v /path/on/the/host/nextsim:/opt/local/nextsim`).
+If you want to debug neXtSIM without rebuilding the entire image you can mount the nextsim directory into /opt/local/nextsim inside the container (with option `-v /path/on/the/host/nextsim:/opt/local/nextsim`).
 Then the compiled code will be replaced with the source code, available for editing on your host machine.
 You should run the